GeorgeWebDevCy/drousia-map/README.md

 working.
 Update this file to change the built-in locations.

 ## Changelog
+### 2.14.0
+- Added WPML compatibility and translations
 ### 2.13.1
 - Fix upload URL when a hidden `action` field overrides the form property